llafuente/language-spec/spec/language/type-system.md

   https://en.wikipedia.org/wiki/Strong_and_weak_typing
 -->

+This language is:

+* `weakly typed`
+* `static typed`

 The language is `weakly typed` because it has `unsafe_cast` and pointer arithmetic.
 Any of those techniques allow to see a value in different and maybe erroneous ways.
 But it's the programmer the one that need to allow it.
 There is no implicit conversions that allow this behavior, everything must be marked with `unsafe_cast`.

-It's also `static typed`, a variable must have only one type during it's life.
+It's also `static typed` so types will be evaluated at compile time and a variable shall have only one type during it's life.

 There is no runtime overhead for type safety everything it's check at compile time with the exception of:
 * `tagged unions`, the compiler require to honor the guard property every time before accessing any value.
-* `variant` a variant a a pointer with its `typeid`
+* `variant` a variant a a pointer with its `typeid` and can be in fact anything

 Implicit conversion are disallowed if data precision will be lost or data corruption may occur.
 That means casting from `i8` to `i16` it's allowed, the other way around is not.
-Also signed to unsigned, and the other way around, is disallowed and must be explicit cast.
+Also signed to unsigned casting is disallowed.

-Some types are immutable, that means that it's memory won't change after the first initialization.
+Some types are immutable (readonly), that means that it's memory won't change after the first initialization.
 Those type creates a foundation to build those that can be muted.
 A good example are: `istring` or `iarray`.